 St Joseph’s, Tangier Road

-The modern church hall is on the site of the building with the portico in the bottom-left corner of the image.
+The modern church hall is on the site of the building with the portico in the bottom-left corner of the second image.
 It might be the most interesting thing in the picture - it seems to pre-date not just the church, but Tangier Road itself.
 Here it is on Tangier Lane, complete with portico, on the 1896 OS 25” map:

 Note the lack of a bridge over the railway, and the tannery very sensibly sited well away from any other buildings.
 By the time of the 1933 OS map we’ve got the bridge, the church, the bowling green, and a whole lot of housing:

-Southsea Dairy Co, St Pirans Avenue, Portsmouth
+Southsea Dairy Co, Tangier Road, Portsmouth

 The other corner of the Tangier Road/St Pirans Avenue junction, also visible in the aerial photo above.
 The mixed paved/dirt road is interesting - I wonder if those bricks are still under the modern tarmac.
 When I was a kid it was a corner shop with accommodation above and at the back, but this plot and the one next to it have now been rebuilt as flats.